TrestenPool/blog/_posts/2023-10-13-docker-udemy-course.md

   - `docker-compose -f docker-compose.override.yml up -d` - First runs docker-compose.yml then docker-compose.override.yml and merges them

-## Using the docker-compose config to merge
+## Using the docker compose config to merge
   `docker-compose -f docker-compose.yml -f docker-compose.test.yml config > output.yml`
   - merges the two compose files into one combined one and outputs it to `output.yml`

 ## Swarm Updates
   - Provides rolling replacement of tasks/containers in a service
   - Limits downtime (be careful with "prevents" downtime)

   - How to update the image used to a newer version
     - `docker service update --image myapp:1.2.1 myservicerunning`